Head of Development

-This is a new role, which will be focused on strengthening, selling, and expanding CHI's offer.
+This is a new role, which will be focused on strengthening, selling, and expanding the Centre offer.

-We are looking for someone who has experience working in collaborative environments to meet organisational goals, build and manage relationships, and develop pitches that connect our mission and capabilities with the needs of potential funders.
-She/he will surface and establish partnerships, lead funding bids, and act as a key representative of the Centre to the outside world.
+We are looking for someone who has experience working in collaborative environments to meet organisational goals and build and manage relationships.
+The successful candidate will demonstrate a willingness to learn and develop in order to surface and establish partnerships, lead funding bids, and act as a key representative of the Centre to the outside world.

 WHY IS THIS ROLE IMPORTANT FOR THE CENTRE’S WORK?

 At the Centre for Homelessness Impact we help people to harness the power of evidence and data to improve policies and interventions.
 We are currently in a period of growth and learning, so there is a huge opportunity for this role to make an impact.